ALE-OPENNESS/O2G_management_website/readme.md

 - To try the app, launch a web-browser and entre the http adresse `localhost:8080`

 ## How to deploy this website

+The website is accessible today with this URL `https://o2g-manag.ale-aapp.com`

 Pre-requisites
 - PHP 7.1.4 or newer version of PHP --> https://ayesh.me/Ubuntu-PHP-7.2